 The greatest journey begins with a single step.
-Your transformation begins with the "renewing of your mind" (Rom.
+Your spiritual transformation begins with the "renewing of your mind" (Rom.
 12:2).
+Your growth in Chris also includes spiritual exercise.
 You cannot properly mature in Christ without Bible study, prayer, and church attendance.
 No!
 It will not be easy to regularly participate in these spiritual disciplines.
 It is always difficult to walk an unused path.
 The more you "exercise" yourself unto godliness, however, the easier it will become.
+When you visit someone in a nursing home you can be thankful you had the discipline to exercise physically.
+When you enter into heaven you can be thankful that you also had the discipline to exercise spiritually.
 Remember!
 Godliness is profitable unto all things!